 1. Need for nomination of female experts

-1.1 INFCOM officers and experts comprises 511 experts nominated by 63 out of 115 members and 88 experts nominated by 20 partners.[Secretariat]Only 24% are female.
+1.1 INFCOM officers and experts comprises 511 experts nominated by 63 out of 115 members and 88 experts nominated by 20 partners.
+Only 24% are female.

 1.2 On average INFCOM Standing Committees and Study Groups have 35% female participation, which is above the baseline of 24% nominated, yet below the 40% target participation.